HotAndCold245/Hidden-Grotto/README.md

 # Changelog
 <details>
-	<summary>v2.0.13</summary>

-- Reverted some code cleanup because it somehow messes with the mobile UI
-- Made small adjustments to some of the brighter colour palettes
+	<summary>v2.1.0</summary>

+- UI fixes for the latest version of Obsidian (mostly for the new settings search and filtering)

 </details>